-This neatly brings us back to the advertised potential interest mentioned above therefore has risk attached to it since it may or may not be paid as it is conditional upon the performance of the FTSE 100 Index.
-You have to form a view on the attractiveness of this - hopefully as part of a wider investment strategy and with the help of your adviser - as to whether the potential reward you could earn by swapping to a conditional interest rate from a fixed-rate deposit, is commensurate to the risk you are assuming, i.e. it may not be paid.
-In this scenario you are putting at risk the interest you would otherwise earn but not your original deposit.
+This neatly brings us back to the advertised potential interest mentioned above, which has risk attached to it.
+This is since it may or may not be paid dependent upon the performance of the FTSE 100 Index.
+You have to form a view on the attractiveness of this - hopefully as part of a wider investment strategy and with the help of your adviser - as to whether the potential reward you could earn by swapping to a conditional interest rate from a fixed-rate deposit, is commensurate to the risk you are assuming,